smf-steve/assignment-grading/process.md

 The following example shows how I installed the software for my COMP122 class.
   1. Install this software package.
      ```
-    see revised instructins
+    see revised instructions
      ```
   1. Create a directory for your class and then a grading directory
      ```
-     mkdir -p ~/.../directory
+     mkdir -p ~/.../comp122
-     create_grading_dir COMP122
+     cd ~/.../comp122
+     create_grading_dir COMP122    # COMP122 here is the name of the Github organization for your classroom
      ```
-  1. Create a text file, called roster, that contains a list of all of the student's Github Accounts.
+  1. Create a text file, called roster, that contains a list of all of the student's GitHub Accounts.
      ```
+     cd assignment-grading
      # download the classroom roster from github: classroom_roster.csv
      awk -F, '{print $2}' classroom_roster.csv | sed -e '1d' -e 's/"//g' > roster
      ```